-Particularly impressive in the Cruise Terminal is the wide view through the glass front, which offers a unique view of the Baltic Sea port.
-The sight of the landed ships immediately evokes a holiday mood and the desire to visit foreign countries.
-But what`s beautiful to the eye of the visitor may be a real challenge to the ear of the passenger.
+It looks inviting, bright and impressive, the new cruise terminal in Rostock Port, which handles passengers on a cruise with Rostock-Warnemünde as the starting point or destination.
+The large terminal was opened in 2020, and cruise tourism is slowly picking up again after the Corona pandemic.
+Particularly impressive in the Cruise Terminal is the wide view through the glass front, which provides a unique view of the Baltic Sea port.
+The sight of the ships in the vicinity immediately evokes a vacation mood and wanderlust.
+But what is beautiful to the eye of the visitor may be a real challenge to the ear of the traveler.

-„The terminal is an architectural masterpiece, but the materials used, such as glass and concrete, and the volume of the space have a strong influence on the acoustics,“ says Michael Hünteler, Sales Director Germany at Pan Acoustics. „In order to make intelligible announcements possible for passengers and visitors, special loudspeakers are needed, as well as the necessary know-how and intuition.
+This is because the 100-meter-long and 20-meter-wide cruise terminal, which is 15 meters high, has a glass front on all sides of the building and is thus considered acoustically complex and challenging terrain.
+"The terminal is an architectural masterpiece, but with the materials used, such as glass and concrete, and the volume of the room, it has a strong influence on the acoustics," knows Michael Hünteler, Sales Director Germany at Pan Acoustics.
+"To make intelligible announcements for passengers and visitors possible here, special loudspeakers are required, as well as the necessary know-how and tact."

-Speech intelligibility specification
+Speech intelligibility requirement